StackStorm/st2chatops/README.md

 * Step 2: Push the container up: `docker push stackstorm/hubot:<VER>`
   * Use the same tag specified in Step 1.
 * Step 3: Profit

-### TODO

-This is currently under dev.
-The following adapters are still needed:

-* XMPP
-* Hipchat
-* IRC

-Problems with Node v4 are causing issues.
-Under investigation.